northgrove/AzureSecurityTraining/Sentinel/Modules/Module-2-Data-Connectors.md

 8. Follow the steps to install Log4j Vulnerability Detection.

+9. Click on Automation

+10. Click on Log4jIndicatorProcessor, Click on Edit, Click on the step Connections, Click on Add New, Sign in with your credentials.
+Finish up with saving the logic app.

+11. Repete the steps for BatchImportToSentinel.

 **Congratulations, you have completed Module 2!**.
 You can now continue to **[Module 3 - Analytics Rules](./Module-3-Analytics-Rules.md)**